In this article, we'll cover:

 What is PBX?

-A private branch exchange or PBX system essentially describes the various enterprise-grade private telephone networks that businesses use to connect to the wider network.
+PBX stands for Private Branch eXchange that essentially describes the various enterprise-grade private telephone networks that businesses use to connect to the wider network.
 In short: a business phone.

 A PBX system provides businesses with the necessary functions and features that are exclusive to business requirements as opposed to a residential landline or mobile phone, for example.
 Some of those features might include the ability to manage multiple inbound or outbound calls, offer individual extensions for employees, auto attendants and general business call management features which would be surplus to requirements in a residential or mobile system.
 Different types of PBX use different communications channels, including voice over internet protocol (VoIP) and integrated services digital network (ISDN).